 The Generosity of Giving Protection from Fear

 This type of generosity refers to helping other beings when they’re in a bad state.
 It includes saving animals who are about to be slaughtered, and letting those locked up in cages and pens roam free.
 Rescuing drowning flies from a swimming pool, and protecting people and animals from severe heat and cold – all of this is providing protection.
-If there’s a beetle in our flat, we don’t just throw it out the window, justifying that it won’t hurt it when it lands five stories down.
+If there’s a beetle in our flat, we don’t just throw it out the window, justifying that it won’t hurt itself when it lands five stories down.
 The generosity of giving protection from fear would be to take it outside, gently.
 We would never flush it down the toilet, wishing it good luck on its way!

 We can include here comforting others when they’re frightened, whether it’s our children or perhaps an animal that is being hunted.
 For example, if a cat is torturing a mouse, we would try and protect the mouse by taking it away.

 In tantra, the generosity of giving protection from fear has a further interpretation, which is to give our equanimity to others.
 This means that others have absolutely nothing to fear from us, because we’re not going to cling to them with attachment, reject them with anger and hostility, or ignore them with naivety.
 Here, we are equally open to everybody, which is a really wonderful gift to give to anyone.

 The Generosity of Giving Love